isovalent/ebpf-docs/docs/ebpf-library/scx/READ_ONCE.md

 Compilers will try to optimize code in any way possible within the constraints they are aware of.
 They may for example:

-* Keep the result of a memory read in a register and re-use it instead of re-reading the memory location. (caching)
+* Keep the result of a memory read in a register and reuse it instead of re-reading the memory location. (caching)
 * Reorder reads to improve cache locality (reordering)
 * Re-read from memory instead of keeping the value in a register (redoing)